cpmpercussion/homepage/_posts/2011-07-19-video-workflow-for-terrible-avchd-cameras.md

 description: "My friends and I in Ensemble Evolution had a great idea for our Piteå Percussion Repertoire Festival “Let’s record ALL of the seminars and concerts!!
 We"
 ---

-My friends and I in [Ensemble Evolution](ensevolution) had a great idea for our [Piteå Percussion Repertoire Festival](ensevolution/pages/percussion-repertoire-festival): “Let’s record ALL of the seminars and concerts!!
-We can just use the little camcorders from the school service centre.”
+My friends and I in Ensemble Evolution had a great idea for our Piteå Percussion Repertoire Festival: "Let’s record ALL of the seminars and concerts!!
+We can just use the little camcorders from the school service centre."

 The result?
 About 140GB of messed up AVCHD MTS files and separate audio recordings.
 There are lots of problems with doing this much recording with these kind of cameras but for now I have a reasonable workflow for making something useful out of all the mess!